huggingface/blog/unity-in-spaces.md

 ## Done!

 Congratulations!
-Refresh your space.
+Refresh your Space.
 You should now be able to play your game in a Hugging Face Space.

 We hope you found this tutorial helpful.
 If you have any questions or would like to get more involved in using Hugging Face for Games, join the [Hugging Face Discord](https://hf.co/join/discord)!